 - 4. Do I have to be totally disabled to get VA Compensation Benefits?

 No. Many people work and still receive VA compensation benefits.
 Disability can be less than 100%.
 For example, if you have ringing in the ears, you may qualify for a 10% disability under hearing loss.

 - 5. Why do I need an attorney?

 VA laws and procedures are complicated.
 Many people think of the law in terms of just what has to be proved.
 But, the law also involves choices about how to proceed with a case.
 For example, should a hearing be requested, and if so, what kind of hearing and when should it be requested?
 Although no one is required to use an attorney, statistics show that you have a better chance of winning with an attorney.

-- 6. How does the Veterans Administration determine if I am disabled?
+- 6. How does the VA determine if I am disabled?

 The VA gathers your medical records and considers your health problems.
 They then consider whether your medical condition meets the criteria for disability for that particular condition.